 - Photo & Video Rights and Responsibilities

 For any media-related questions, please contact email@example.com.

-At Burning Man, you don’t have to be getting paid to be a Pro.
+In Black Rock City, you don’t have to be getting paid to be a Pro.
 “Professional Use Media” is used to describe pretty much any media project that is intended for public distribution.